-Nevermind your Christmas list – what's on your exhibition wishlist?
-Here are five shows people are most looking forward to seeing with a National Art Pass.
+What's on your wishlist?
+From Dior to Kubrick, here are five exhibitions people are most looking forward to seeing with a National Art Pass.

-We’ve taken a peek at what’s turned up most often on Art Fund members’ wishlists, to find out what you’re excited to see.
+We’ve taken a look at what’s turned up most often on Art Fund members’ wishlists, to find out what you’re excited to see.

 Sitting pretty atop your wishlists is the largest ever exhibition on the one of the world’s most famous fashion houses.
 See hundreds of pieces of beautiful couture and outfits worn by personalities including author Nancy Mitford and ballet dancer Margot Fonteyn in Christian Dior: Designer of Dreams at the V&A.

 One of the most anticipated exhibitions of 2019, Van Gogh and Britain explores how the Dutch painter was inspired by British art, literature and culture and features some of his most famous works, including his Self-Portrait (1889) on loan from the National Gallery of Art, Washington, and Starry Night on the Rhône (1888) from the Musée d’Orsay, Paris.

 ‘Iconic’ might be one of the most overused words in the English language, but many of New York photographer Diane Arbus’s images truly deserve the term.
 See some familiar works as well as many photos never before shown in the UK at this exhibition concentrating on the first half of her career.